Paralympics 2012: Ellie Simmonds wins second gold of Games

 "This is the biggest stage in the world and you have to swim personal bests to stay on top and I did with a European record [2:41.50], but Xu swam really well and I have to give him that," said Kindred.

-the 100m backstroke Paralympic gold medallist, finished fifth in the men's S7 100m freestyle.
+Great Britain's Susie Rodgers won bronze in the women's 100m freestyleS7, while team-mate Jonathan Fox, the 100m backstroke Paralympic gold medallist, finished fifth in the men's S7 100m freestyle.

-freestyle relay team rounded off the action on day five of the Games with a bronze medal.
+Great Britain's women's 4x100m freestyle relay team rounded off the action on day five of the Games with a bronze medal.

 Stephanie Millward, Claire Cashmore, Susie Rodgers and Louise Watkin were narrowly beaten to silver by just 0.14 secs by the USA, with the Australians winning in a new world record time of 4:20.39.